 At A People’s Choice, we have helped thousands of our clients file their matter pro se in probate court.
 The word pro se is a latin phrase that means “for one’s self.”
-This means when a client files legal proceedings in pro se, they want to represent himself/herself in court and do not want to have to hire a lawyer.
-In order to represent yourself in court, the pro se process begins with a person selecting the right proceeding that is proper for his/her situation.
+When a client files legal proceedings in pro se, they want to represent himself/herself in court and do not want to have to hire a lawyer.
+To represent yourself in court, the pro se process begins with a person selecting the right proceeding that is proper for his/her situation.
 Take a look at our probate legal document service to get started.
 A People’s Choice offers compressive information about the various types of probate proceedings on our website.
 Read on to learn more about how to represent yourself in probate court.

 Probate Court Overview in California

-California probate courts are used to carry out the terms of a deceased person’s will, which includes distributing his/her assets to the designated beneficiaries, and paying any outstanding debts.
+California probate courts are used to carry out the terms of a deceased person’s will, which includes distributing his/her assets to the designated beneficiaries and paying any outstanding debts.
 The testator will appoint an executor of their estate in his/her will.
 The executor/personal representative can complete the probate process without hiring an attorney.
-If the decedent died without a will, the assets of the estate will be distributed according to California statutes.
+If the decedent died without a will, the assets of the estate are distributed according to California statutes.

 Research Local Probate Court Rules and Requirements

-The first thing you should do prior to probating an estate or probating a will in California is research local probate court rules and requirements.
+The first thing you should do before probating an estate or probating a will in California is research local probate court rules and requirements.
 Most probate courts have rules and requirements listed on their website.
-These local rules will tell you where you are required to probate the will, the process involved, and the required notices that must be made.
+These local rules will tell you where you are required to probate the will, the process involved, and noticing procedures.
 Go to a local law library to check available practice guides and meet with legal professionals who can help direct you to other resources specifically designed or people representing themselves in pro per.

 Consult with a Licensed Attorney for Legal Advice

 Depending on the nature of the estate, you may want to consult with a licensed attorney for some preliminary legal advice.
-This does not mean you need to hire an attorney to probate the estate or to probate a will.
-You just may need clarification on a law and its applicability to your situation that can be provided to you during a consultation.
-Find an attorney that provides free consultations.
+However, this doesn’t mean you need to hire an attorney to probate the estate or probate a will.
+You just may need clarification on the law and its applicability to your situation that an attorney can give you during a consultation.
+Find an attorney that offers free consultations.
 Ask the attorney if he/she will charge you to review your legal issue and how much it will cost.
-Sometimes it may be wiser to not specifically disclose that you are considering representing yourself.
-Some attorneys will offer little direction or advice to an individual whom they know has no intent on hiring them.
+Sometimes it may be wiser not to share that you are considering representing yourself.
+Some attorneys will offer little direction or advice to an person whom they know has no intent on hiring them.

 File Your Initial California Probate Forms